-You've probably had regular classic chocolate chip cookies, but browned butter chocolate chip cookies are SO much better.
+You've probably had classic chocolate chip cookies, but brown butter chocolate chip cookies taste SO much better.
+They really are the best chocolate chip cookies, in my opinion.

-- Better than regular chocolate chip cookies: Brown butter is truly the MPV that elevates these chocolate chip cookies to the next level!
+- Better flavor than regular chocolate chip cookies: Brown butter is truly the MPV The flavor is nutty, rich, and delicious!

 - Easy to make: Once you've browned your butter, putting this cookie recipe together is quick and easy!